-CloudRadial menu items can open any URL protocol that the browser supports.
-While most menu items start with "https:", they can also reference protocols handled by the local computer.
 These protocols are defined at the local machine level and can be different for every workstation.

-For example, if you Microsoft Teams is installed locally, you can create a menu item with the following link URL:
+If your Microsoft Teams is installed locally, you can create a menu item with the following link URL:

 msteams://